Looking for the best dog wheelchairs to give your best friend the maximum possible mobility?

 - Damaged ligaments

-This means that despite whatever other physical problems they may have, they can still enjoy the crucial exercise they need to be as healthy as possible and prevent them gaining weight.
+This means that despite whatever other physical problems they may have, they can still enjoy the crucial exercise they need to be as healthy as possible and prevent them from gaining weight.

-For handicapped dogs who have restricted mobility but are responsive, motivated and show a lust for life, they can be a complete life changer.
+For handicapped dogs who have restricted mobility but are responsive, motivated, and show a lust for life, they can be a complete life changer.

 How Does a Dog Wheelchair Work?

-Generally, wheelchairs for dogs are two wheeled carts that provide support for damaged rear limbs, taking most or all of the weight and leaving the front legs to do the hard work.
+Generally, wheelchairs for dogs are two-wheeled carts that provide support for damaged rear limbs, taking most or all of the weight and leaving the front legs to do the hard work.

-And, of course, the bigger the dog the bigger the wheelchair, so you must take this into account when considering which dog wheelchair to buy.
+And, of course, the bigger the dog, the bigger the wheelchair, so you must take this into account when considering which dog wheelchair to buy.

 Most dogs love to exercise and play outside while in their chairs, but they also need time to relax and recuperate from the activity, so time out of the wheelchair is no bad thing.

-If your dog is unhappy and not motivated to exercise, a wheelchair may not be the right solution, but in most cases it can give your dog the freedom and fun he yearns for.
+If your dog is unhappy and not motivated to exercise, a wheelchair may not be the right solution, but in most cases, it can give your dog the freedom and fun he yearns for.

 Your vet can work with you to decide if a dog wheelchair is the best choice for your furry friend.

-The Best Wheelchairs for Dogs
+The Best Dog Wheelchairs

-When it was first released in 2008, the Walkin’ Wheels Dog Wheelchair caused a bit of a sensation.
+When it was first released in 2008, the Walkin Wheels Dog Wheelchair caused a bit of a sensation.

-It was the first dog wheelchair model that was not custom built.
-Instead it is a kit that comes in a range of base sizes (small for dogs under 25 lbs, medium for dogs from 25 to 69 lbs, large for dogs 70 lbs and over) that can then be adjusted to fit your dog’s unique dimensions perfectly.
+It was the first dog wheelchair model that was not custom-built.
+Instead, it is a kit that comes in a range of base sizes (small for dogs under 25 lbs, medium for dogs from 25 to 69 lbs, large for dogs 70 lbs and over) that can then be adjusted to fit your dog’s unique dimensions perfectly.

-Both the frame and the comfortable fabric harness are adjustable, and you can choose from three cheerful colors; camouflage, blue or pink.
+Both the frame and the comfortable fabric harness are adjustable, and you can choose from three cheerful colors: camouflage, blue or pink.